 Now we change to the Policies view and it may take a minute or two and you will see something different.

 So things look good now.
-We have created a special policy for our Veeam server, applied it, and confirmed it was applied.
+We have created a special policy for our VBR server, applied it, and confirmed it was applied.

 Any questions or comments let me know.